 Language can also create barriers.
 It can make people feel excluded, like they don’t belong.

-Here are a couple of tips for ensuring the language you’re using in the workplace is inclusive.
+Here are a couple of tips for ensuring the inclusive language in the workplace.

 Talking about disability and illnesses